-The condensed consolidated balance sheets at October 30, 2009 and July 31, 2009 and the related condensed consolidated statements of income and cash flows for the quarters ended October 30, 2009 and October 31, 2008, have been prepared by Cracker Barrel Old Country Store, Inc. (the "Company") in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") without audit.
-The Company is principally engaged in the operation and development of the Cracker Barrel Old Country Store® ("Cracker Barrel") restaurant and retail concept.
-In the opinion of management, all adjustments (consisting of normal and recurring items) necessary for a fair presentation of such condensed consolidated financial statements have been made.
+The condensed consolidated balance sheets at October 29, 2010 and July 30, 2010 and the related condensed consolidated statements of income and cash flows for the quarters ended October 29, 2010 and October 30, 2009, have been prepared by Cracker Barrel Old Country Store, Inc. (the "Company") in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") without audit.
+The Company is principally engaged in the operation and development of the Cracker Barrel Old Country StoreÒ ("Cracker Barrel") restaurant and retail concept.
+In the opinion of management, all adjustments (cons isting of normal and recurring items) necessary for a fair presentation of such condensed consolidated financial statements have been made.
 The results of operations for any interim period are not necessarily indicative of results for a full year.

-These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the year ended July 31, 2009 (the "2009 Form 10-K").
-References in these Notes to Condensed Consolidated Financial Statements to a year are to the Company's fiscal year unless otherwise noted.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the year ended July 30, 2010 (the "2010 Form 10-K").
+The accounting policies used in preparing these condensed consolidated financial statements are the same as described in the 2010 Form 10-K. References in these Notes to Condensed Consolidated Financial Statements to a year are to the Company's fiscal year unless otherwise noted.